Gabriel Massan, Continuity Flaws: Rumors of a Leak, 2023-2024. Courtesy Gabriel Massan; co-produced by TONO and Serpentine Arts Technologies

 ABOUT

-TONO is also launching a partnership with the Pérez Art Museum Miami to share video art with a wider audience by presenting a series of works in a cinema in Mexico City as well as online on PAMMTV.
-Artists include Biarritzzz (Brazil), Danielle Brathwaite-Shirley (UK), Seba Calfuqueo (Chile), Leo Castañeda (Colombia), Ali Cherri (Lebanon), Colectivo Ixqcrear (Guatemala), Cristóbal Cea (Chile), Simon(e) Jaikiriuma Paetau and Carlos Motta (Colombia), Edny Jean Joseph (US/Haiti), (La)Horde (France), Agnes Questionmark (Italy) and Tania Ximena (Mexico).
+TONO also launched a partnership with the Pérez Art Museum Miami to share video art with a wider audience by presenting a series of works in a cinema in Mexico City during the festival and online on PAMMTV and in the PAMM auditorium through October 14th.
+Artists included Biarritzzz (Brazil), Danielle Brathwaite-Shirley (UK), Seba Calfuqueo (Chile), Leo Castañeda (Colombia), Ali Cherri (Lebanon), Colectivo Ixqcrear (Guatemala), Cristóbal Cea (Chile), Simon(e) Jaikiriuma Paetau and Carlos Motta (Colombia), Edny Jean Joseph (US/Haiti), (La)Horde (France), Agnes Questionmark (Italy) and Tania Ximena (Mexico).

 ARTIST